tscanlin/developers.optimizely.com/src/content/overview/index.md

 * *Experiment results:* Utilize these code samples to better understand Optimizely's [/results endpoint](/samples/#results).
 This endpoint provides high-level insights from Optimizely's Stats Engine.

-* *Integrations:* Whether you're looking to create a custom integration with an analytics platform or if you're looking to do Wordpress headline testing with Optimizely, you can refer to the following links for each of Optimizely's different channels will help you navigate these processes:
+* *Integrations:* Whether you're looking to create a custom integration with an analytics platform or if you're looking to do WordPress headline testing with Optimizely, you can refer to the following links for each of Optimizely's different channels will help you navigate these processes:
    * [Web integration guide](/samples/#technology-integrations)
    * [iOS integration guide](/ios/reference/index.html#-a-name-analytics-a-analytics-integrations)
    * [Android integration guide](/android/reference/index.html#-a-name-analytics-a-analytics-integrations)

 * *Single page web apps (web only):* On traditional websites, when visitors click links, the links generally lead to a new URL and load an entirely new page.
-In Single Page Applications, the whole page doesn’t reload; instead, certain content is changed, loaded, and swapped out in the current URL.
+In Single Page Applications, the whole page doesn't reload; instead, certain content is changed, loaded, and swapped out in the current URL.
 Check out our [single page app](/samples/#single-page-apps) section to help accommodate the behavior of Single Page Applications.

 * *Custom JS conditions (web only):* If you expose first or third party data on the client, then you can use Optimizely's [custom JS conditions](/samples/#custom-js) to port data into different audiences.

 * *Conditional activation (web only):* Sometimes you'll want to trigger an Optimizely experiment dynamically, after some part of the page or screen has loaded.
 Read our [Conditional activation](/samples/#conditional) section for more information on how to control when Optimizely activates.

 * *Helper functions (web only):* Many times, it is necessary to use getter and setter methods within Optimizely to better interact with your website.
-This list of [helper functions](/samples/#helpers) are frequently used in Project, Experiment, and Variation Javascript.
+This list of [helper functions](/samples/#helpers) are frequently used in Project, Experiment, and Variation JavaScript.

 ### Integrations